pan-net-security/ansible-cis-docker-benchmark/README.md

 `cdb_syslog_address (default: '')`
 This variable defines remote syslog for storing log files.
-Default value should be changed to point to remote syslog server.
+Default value should be changed to point to a remote syslog server.

+`skip_check_remote_logging (default: false)`
+Skip remote logging check.
+CIS benchmark explicitly states that logs should be stored on the remote machine.

 `cdb_seccomp_profile (default: '')`
 This variable hold path to the seccomp profile.